Pride of Barbados now in stock!

 Insects

 Watch for aphids and spider mites.
+On the lawn watch for Chinch bugs.

 Lawn